Nicki Minaj: 2018–2019: Queen

-2020–2021: Motherhood, Beam Me Up Scotty re-release, and lawsuit
+2020–2021: Beam Me Up Scotty re-release

 In January 2020, Minaj was featured on "Nice to Meet Ya" by American singer-songwriter Meghan Trainor.
-The song is from the latter's third studio album, Treat Myself (2020).
 In February, she released a standalone song called "Yikes" as a promotional single.
 By the end of that month, Minaj appeared as a guest judge on the twelfth season's premiere of the reality television show RuPaul's Drag Race.
-In March, her husband Kenneth Petty was entered into the California Megan's Law database after he was charged for failing to register as a sex offender after he relocated to California.
-Petty had been convicted of attempted rape in New York and had served nearly four years in prison for it.
-For this new charge, he was sentenced to one year of house arrest and a fine of $55,000 USD in 2022.

 In May, fellow rapper Doja Cat announced a collaboration with Minaj on two remixes of her song "Say So".
-The remix later debuted at number one on the U.S. Billboard Hot 100, becoming both Minaj and Doja Cat's first single to reach number one in the U.S. It became the all-female collaboration that had reached number one in the U.S. since "Fancy" by Australian rapper Iggy Azalea featuring English singer Charli XCX did it in 2014.
+The remix later debuted at number one on the U.S. Billboard Hot 100, becoming both Minaj and Doja Cat's first single to reach number one in the U.S. It became the first all-female collaboration that had reached number one in the U.S. since "Fancy" by Australian rapper Iggy Azalea featuring English singer Charli XCX did it in 2014.
 It marked the first time that a song by two female rappers reached the top, for which Guinness World Records later gave them an award.
-A month later, she released a collaboration with 6ix9ine called "Trollz", which debuted at number one in the U.S. becoming Minaj's second number one single.
-This made Minaj the first female rapper to debut at number one on the Billboard Hot 100 since Lauryn Hill did so in 1998 with "Doo Wop (That Thing)".
-The song dropped to number 34 in its second week, at the time breaking the record for biggest fall from number one in the U.S.
+A month later, she released a collaboration with 6ix9ine called "Trollz", which debuted at number one in the U.S. becoming her second number one single.
+This made her the first female rapper to debut at number one on the Billboard Hot 100 since Lauryn Hill did so in 1998 with "Doo Wop (That Thing)".